Hosting WordPress on Google Cloud Platform?

 If you’re not ready to use the command-line-interface, there are managed cloud hosting solutions available such as Bluehost Cloud – which offer many of the benefits of the cloud, without ever having to touch the command-line-interface.

-In the very first tutorial, Install WordPress on Google Cloud, you will be configuring a virtual machine configured with the following software stack:
+Install WordPress on Google Cloud, you will be configuring a virtual machine configured with the following software stack: